-- (3) Requests for Load Profile Model changes shall be submitted to the Retail Market Subcommittee (RMS) and are subject to approval as outlined in Section 8.5, Approval Process for Load Profile Model Changes. - (4) Requests for Load Profile Model changes shall include the following: - (a) Identifying the party making the request, with contact information; - (b) Identifying the Load Profile Segment(s) and Weather Zone(s) affected; and - (c) Describe why the evaluation is needed.
+- (3) Requests for Load Profile Model changes shall be submitted to the Retail Market Subcommittee (RMS) and are subject to approval. - (4) Requests for Load Profile Model changes shall include the following: - (a) Identifying the party making the request, with contact information; - (b) Identifying the Load Profile Segment(s) and Weather Zone(s) affected; and - (c) Describe why the evaluation is needed.